alovajs/alovajs.github.io/docs/tutorial/04-cache/06-controlled-cache.md

 2. IndexedDB is an asynchronous interface.
 If the cache matching step occurs before IndexedDB triggers onsuccess, then the cached data will not be matched, and their order is unpredictable;
 3. Custom cache management tasks and methods are separated, but in fact they should be brought together;

 In this case, you can use controlled caching to solve the above problem.
 Using controlled caching is also very simple.
-You can set the localCache in the method to an asynchronous or synchronous function, and return custom data as a hit in this function.
-The cached data is returned.
+You can set the localCache in the method to an asynchronous or synchronous function, and return custom data as a hit response.

 ```javascript
 const getFile = fileName =>